vocdoni/docs/docs/architecture/components/process.md

 * Deploys a new instance

-**`create(address entityResolver, address entityAddress, string processName, string metadataContentUri, uint startTime, uint endTime, string voteEncryptionPublicKey)`**
+**`create(bytes32 entityId, address entityResolver, string metadataContentUri, uint startTime, uint endTime, string voteEncryptionPublicKey)`**

-* The `processName` expects a single language version of the process name.
-Localized versions for every relevant language must be included within the metadata content
 * A new and unique `processId` will be assigned to the voting process
 * `metadataContentUri` is expected to contain a valid [Content URI](/architecture/protocol/data-origins?id=content-uri)
 * The actual content behind the `metadataContentUri` is expected to conform to the [data schema below](#process-metadata-json)